MicrosoftDocs/visualstudio-docs/subscriptions/vs-windows-dev.md

 0. Select **Individual** as your account type.
 0. Create your publisher display name.
 This name is the unique name your customers see associated with your apps, add-ins, and services.
 0. Provide your contact information and preferred email language, then select **Next**.
-0. You may be asked to verify your password.
+0. You might be asked to verify your password.
 Enter it and select **Sign in**.
 0. On the Registration – Payment page, paste the code you copied earlier into the Promo Code field.
 The page updates to show that *no payment is required*.
 Select **Next**.
 0. Review your account information, review the App Developer Agreement, and select the checkbox to indicate your acceptance of the terms and conditions.
 Then select **Finish**.
 0. Select **Go to dashboard** to begin using your Windows Developer Account!